mateibarbu19/digital-computers-1/README.md

 Here is the list of the improvements I brought:

-- `Makefile` with Icarus Simulator support
+- `Makefile` with Icarus Simulator support (though working, might still be improved)
 - Verilator for linting with all warnings solved
 - Correct use of both nonblocking and blocking assignments
     - Wrote an systemized explication about the